EstebanMonge/debianninjacat/README.md

 I read this "Microsoft is cool again" from this article [http://www.theverge.com/2015/3/2/8134603/microsoft-is-cool-again].

 When I finished vomiting...
-I think: "Nothing can be more cool than Debian... except Chuck Norris".
+I thought: "Nothing can be more cool than Debian... except Chuck Norris".

 It's time of Debian Ninja Cat.